The Last Harvest

 Audelio came to the US in 1985 and began his work in agriculture as a harvester.
 He is the ultimate example of the American Dream.
 With relentless persistence and vision he’s built an enterprise, starting from just a few acres to being one of the largest US growers.

 Despite being faced with unprecedented challenges such as labor shortages among other environmental impacts, Audelio maintains the same persistence and vision he did 30 years ago and believes that innovation is key to the future.

 Los Padres Farm

-Patrick Sheehy is the prototype of the classic American farmer.
+Patrick Sheehy heads his family's multigenerational American farm.
 His family has been growing berries in California since the beginning, over 75 years.

 Since filming The Last Harvest, Sheehy has announced his retirement.
 After 42 seasons, 2018 will be his last harvest.
 He faced innumerable challenges throughout his career and although he’s certain the industry will overcome hardships like the labor shortage, the time has come for him to pull back and enjoy his retirement.
 In his own words, "each new generation brings a new paradigm and ability to think out of the box."
 He’s hoping ingenuity from young growers will help the berry business thrive.